baptistar/baptistar.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Gave a keynote talk at the CIRM-Marseille Digital Twins for Inverse Problems Workshop on Bayesian inference via dimension reduction jointly with Olivier Zahm.
+Gave a joint keynote talk at the CIRM-Marseille Digital Twins for Inverse Problems Workshop on Bayesian inference via dimension reduction.
 Thank you to all of the organizers!